malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		      Ground state = 0                       Ground state = -729.9

-  How does one determine an annealer graph of NXOR gate from the above?
+  How does one determine an annealer graph of XNOR gate from the above?

   Want to do this with bloch sphere qubit encodings